benmangold/carousel-theater/README.md

 # overlay-theater image gallery

-## reusable react components to build image galleries for ecommerce
+## reusable react components for ecommerce

-##
+## provide your components with useful css via styled-components

 ## by Ben Mangold